Roy Raymonde: Career

-When demobilised in 1950 he took a Job at Charles Gilbert's advertising agency in Fleet Street and continued there for the next ten years.
+After being demobilised in 1950, he took a Job at Charles Gilbert's advertising agency in Fleet Street and continued there for the next ten years.
 During this period he also free-lanced as a cartoonist in his spare time and had his work first published in Tit-Bits.
 He then contributed to Lilliput, The Daily Sketch and drew a regular weekly feature in Drapery and Fashion Weekly called 'Lil'.
 In 1953 he married Guyanese journalist Patricia Eytle – sister of Ernest Eytle (BBC Cricket Commentator) Tommy Eytle (actor and musician) and Les Eytle (first black Mayor of and Freeman of Lewisham).

-By 1960 he had started working for Punch and was busy enough to become a full-time cartoonist.
+By 1960, he had started working for Punch and was busy enough to become a full-time cartoonist.
 Shortly after this he sold a regular cartoon strip 'Patsy & John' to The Sunday Telegraph and started a long relationship with that newspaper.
 Other features followed, notably 'Them', 'Boffins at Bay', 'Raymonde's Rancid Rhymes' (when he forayed into the world of comic poetry) and 'Raymonde's Blooming Wonders' – clever character sketches of notable personalities in the guise of a Victorian botanical encyclopedia.
-In 1966 he won the Cartoonist's Club of Great Britain's Feature Cartoonist of the Year award.
+In 1966, he won the Cartoonist's Club of Great Britain's Feature Cartoonist of the Year award.
 He also produced two books of cartoons in the 1960s, The Constant Minx: From the Beginning (1961) and More Constant Minx (1961).
 They were a cartoonist's view of women's ability to bewitch men.

-In 1963 he bought a thatched cottage near Great Dunmow in Essex, where he spent the rest of his life.
+In 1963, he bought a thatched cottage near Great Dunmow in Essex, where he lived until his death, on 14 September 2009, aged 79.

 During this period Raymonde also had a feature in Mayfair under the editorship of Kenneth Bound.
 At the same time he started sending cartoon ideas to Playboy.
 Michelle Urry had just become Hugh Hefner's art editor at Playboy, and was busy assembling an international stable of talented cartoonists.
 Raymonde's cartoons were accepted, though as far as men's magazines were concerned, on the proviso that he work exclusively for Playboy.
 From then on he was given a monthly full-colour page for the next 30 years.

 His colour cartoons were much admired and he was commissioned to create many Punch covers, a long series of illustrations for Punch's 'Doc Brief' (Robert Buckman's humorous take on the medical world) and regular cartoons for Reader's Digest.
 Time & Tide magazine also made a short resurgence in the 1990s and he drew covers for it and for British Airways' High Life.

 He collaborated with his friend Robert Holles (novelist, playwright and film writer) during this period and illustrated two of his books: The Guide to Real Village Cricket (1983) and The Guide to Real Subversive Soldiering (1985).